How to write a science blog

 Word count is flexible although between 500 and 2,000 words is preferred.
 Rather than aim for an arbitrary word count, use as many words as you need to tell the story in a succinct, structured way.

-Links are important, both to external sources and to articles on the SINTEF website and #SINTEFblog.
+Links are important, both to external sources and to articles on your own company website and within the blog itself.
 You can refer to other blog posts that give more detail on a topic, or to webpages detailing expertise such as labs, for example.
 Link to sources within the text rather than creating a list at the end.

 Photos and diagrams are very welcome.
 Also, be generous!
 Include credit where credit is due, for example by mentioning your colleagues and project partners.
 If including external partners, it’s a good idea to let them read the post first before publication.